2011–12 Sheffield Wednesday F.C. season

 During the 2011–12 season, Sheffield Wednesday F.C. competed in League One, the FA Cup, the League Cup, and the Football League Trophy.
 It was their second consecutive season in the third tier of English football, and their 110th season in the Football League.
-At the end of the season they completed their aim of automatic promotion to the Football League Championship, after a remarkable season with so many twists and turns.
+At the end of the season they completed their aim of automatic promotion to the Football League Championship, after a remarkable season with many twists and turns.